kk2491/Machine-Learning-Algorithms/README.md

 I would like to Thank [Sentdex](https://github.com/sentdex/) for excellent tutorials on Machine Learning Algorithms.

+Also I am currently updating the references and the original source for some of the code in the repository.

 ## Machine Learning - Flowchart

 ### 1. **Understand the client requirement / Problem statement** ###